MrMitch/StormBeans/README.md

 The default font used is `DejaVu Sans Mono` at size 11.
 It can be changed by modifying the [`src/colors/StormBeans.xml`](https://raw.github.com/MrMitch/StormBeans/master/src/colors/StormBeans.xml) file.
 Change the `value` attribute of the third option (with the `name` being `EDITOR_FONT_NAME`).
-For instance, let's say you are using a Microsoft Windows computer (*it's OK, I won't judge you even if I think you should try [THAT](http://www.ubuntu.com)*) and want to use the `Consolas` font, you should edit the line like so :
+For instance, let's say you are using a computer running Microsoft Windows (*it's OK, I won't judge you even if I think you should try [THAT](http://www.ubuntu.com)* :trollface:) and want to use the `Consolas` font, you should edit the line like so :

 ```xml
 <option name="EDITOR_FONT_NAME" value="Consolas" />